Assistive Device Training: Walkers (Rehabilitation Therapy)

 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

 A walker is an assistive device used to provide stability and relieve full or partial weight bearing on a lower extremity.
-Of the possible assistive devices available (crutches, canes, or walkers), walkers provide the greatest anterior and posterior stability and base of support.1 Walkers are typically made of lightweight aluminum and are easily adjusted using pushpins on the legs.
+Of the possible assistive devices available (crutches, canes, or walkers), walkers provide the greatest anterior and posterior stability and base of support.undefined#ref1">1 Walkers are typically made of lightweight aluminum and are easily adjusted using pushpins on the legs.
 Standard walkers have molded handgrips and rubber tips on all four legs.
 They come in a variety of sizes, including tall, adult, youth, child, and bariatric.
-There are a variety of different features available, including folding, reciprocal, stair climbing, and two- and four-wheeled walkers (also known as rollators).1 Selection of the walker type and features depends on the patient's needs (Table 1).
-Use of a walker does not negatively impact rehabilitation or functional outcomes and may boost confidence needed to attain maximum mobility.2
+There are a variety of different features available, including folding, reciprocal, stair climbing, and two- and four-wheeled walkers (also known as rollators).1 Selection of the walker type and features depends on the patient’s needs (Table 1).
+Use of a walker does not negatively impact rehabilitation or functional outcomes and may boost confidence needed to attain maximum mobility.3

 Gait pattern is determined by the required weight-bearing status.
 When using a standard walker and full weight-bearing status, the patient lifts the walker and moves it forward.
-Then he or she takes a step forward with one foot and then the other while taking as much support as needed on the walker, and the cycle is repeated.1 Use of a wheeled walker allows for a more natural, reciprocal gait pattern, providing a smoother forward progression.
+Then the patient takes a step forward with one foot and then the other while taking as much support as needed on the walker, and the cycle is repeated.1 Use of a wheeled walker allows for a more natural, reciprocal gait pattern, providing a smoother forward progression.
 With any walker, but especially a rolling walker, the patient may let the walker get too far forward.
 This could cause the patient to fall forward.
-To teach the patient the appropriate forward placement of the walker, the therapist should place a folded towel under each of the patient's arms.
+To teach the patient the appropriate forward placement of the walker, the therapist should place a folded towel under each of the patient’s arms.
 The towels should be held in place while using the walker.

 When using a walker with a partial weight-bearing status, the patient lifts and advances the walker a comfortable distance.
 The involved lower extremity is placed on the floor bearing the appropriate amount of weight.
 Weight is shifted to the arms, and the patient steps forward with the uninvolved lower extremity.